omarabdiwali/codenexus-ai/README.md

 * Run `npm i` inside the extension directory to download all the needed libraries
 * In your terminal, outside of the extension directory, run `npm install -g @vscode/vsce`.
 This package will allow you to build the extension.
 * Move into the extension directory, and run `vsce package`.
 It will have 2 prompts, answer them and it will create a `.vsix` file.
-* After doing the previous step, run `code --install-extension ai-chat-0.0.2.vsix`.
+* After doing the previous step, run `code --install-extension ai-chat-${version-number}.vsix`.
 This should install the extension.
 * If everything is done correctly, you will be able to see the extension in the Activity Bar, and have the ability to highlight part of a file and use `Ctrl+K or Cmd+K` to mention it.
 To change the API key, click `AI Chat: Change API Key` to update it.

 ## What's in the folder